tomerwolgithub/tomerwolgithub.github.io/index.md

 # About

-I am a PhD student at the Blavatnik School of Computer Science of Tel Aviv University.
-My PhD advisors are [Prof. Daniel Deutch](https://www.cs.tau.ac.il/~danielde/) and [Prof. Jonathan Berant](http://www.cs.tau.ac.il/~joberant/).
+I am a Postdoctoral Research Fellow at the University of Pennsylvania and a member of the Cognitive Computation Group led by [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).

 My area of research lies at the intersection of Data Management and Natural Language Processing.
-I am interested in developing algorithms that are capable of understanding complex questions over a multitude of domains, and to endow them with an ability to justify and explain their results.
+I am interested in developing algorithms that are capable of understanding complex questions which involve reasoning over hundreds of documents in order to piece together an answer.

+I was a PhD student at the Blavatnik School of Computer Science of Tel Aviv University, advised by [Prof. Daniel Deutch](https://www.cs.tau.ac.il/~danielde/) and [Prof. Jonathan Berant](http://www.cs.tau.ac.il/~joberant/).
+During my PhD, in 2019-2024, I served as a research intern at the [Allen Institute for AI](https://allenai.org/ai2-israel/).
 Prior to my PhD, I received my BSc and MSc in computer science at Tel Aviv University, under the supervision of Prof. Daniel Deutch.
-During my PhD, in 2019-2024, I served as a research intern at the [Allen Institute for AI](https://allenai.org/ai2-israel/).

 <hr>